 For the Skewers: Remove pork chops from brine and pat dry.
 Cut pork into 1 1/2-inch cubes, trimming any large pieces of excess fat and discarding bones.
 Place pork cubes in a large resealable plastic bag.
 Pour in marinade and seal bag, removing as much air as possible.
 Place in refrigerator and marinate for at least 1 and up to 5 hours.

 Thread pork onto skewers, alternating with mango cubes.

 Light one chimney full of charcoal.
 When all charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of coal grate.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
-Grill skewers until well browned on all sides and center of pork registers between 140-145°F on an instant-read thermometer, 3-4 minutes per side.
+Grill skewers until well browned on all sides and center of pork registers between 140 to 145°F on an instant-read thermometer, 3 to 4 minutes per side.
 Transfer skewers to platter and let rest for 5 minutes.
 Serve immediately.

 Grill, wooden skewers, soaked in water for at least 30 minutes prior to use

 This Recipe Appears In